 False!
-Although your lower abs are connected to your upper abs (along with the upper abs, the lower abs belong to the rectus abdominis, or “six-pack,” muscle), you can still train them separately.
-Exercises such as Low Ab Taps, Low Ab & Transverse Ab Knee Lifts, Low Ab Planks, 90 Degree Ab Drops and Lower Ab Lifts, allow the lower abs to work freely while the upper abs remain stabilized.
-Try out the five lower ab exercises below to work the lower core independently of its upper counterpart.
+Although your lower abs are connected to your upper abs (along with the upper abs, the lower abs belong to the rectus abdominis, aka the “six-pack” muscle), you can still train them separately.
+Exercises such as Low Ab Taps, Low Ab & Transverse Ab Knee Lifts, Low Ab Planks, 90-Degree Ab Drops, and Lower Ab Lifts allow the lower abs to work freely while the upper abs remain stabilized.
+Try out the five lower ab exercises to work the lower core independently of its upper counterpart.

 Somewhat true, somewhat false.
 Whenever you work any muscle, you subject it to microtrauma.
 Microtrauma is simply the tearing of the muscle fibers, which leads to inflammation and soreness.
 As such, depending on the intensity of your workout, those particular muscles worked during a strength training session need anywhere from one to three days to recover in-between workouts.
 Your abs are no exception to this rule.
 If you train your entire core every day, you run the risk of injury due to overuse.